 If voters approve, the city expects to finance these projects by issuing general obligation bonds to be repaid through secondary property taxes.
 The financial impact of the bond election will vary from resident to resident based on property values and the number of bond projects financed.

 The estimated average annual tax rate for the proposed bond authorization is $0.2877 per $100 of net assessed valuation used for secondary property tax purposes.

-The City Council set the bond program at $319 million after confirming that the amount is projected to keep the city’s secondary property taxes at or below current levels.
+The City Council set the bond program at $319 million after confirming that the bonds can be issued in stages as existing bonds are paid off in order to keep the city’s secondary property taxes at or below current levels.

 Get more election information.